donuts qui coule

 • The vagina is often more spacious

-• Pelvic sensitivity may be altered.
+• Pelvic sensitivity can be altered.

 • Better knowledge of one's anatomy

-Obviously, this is absolutely not a generalization.
+Of course, this is absolutely not a generalisation.

 6. It could have health benefits

-Relief from painful periods :
+Relief from painful periods:

-• Uterine contractions help expel blood
+• Uterine contractions help to expel blood

-Improvement of pelvic circulation :
+Improvement of pelvic circulation:

-• Reduction of risks of venous congestion
+• Reduction of the risk of venous congestion

-• Better oxygenation of tissues
+• Better oxygenation of the tissues

 • Powerful anti-stress effect